i3ash/fortify/README_DEV.md

 **Tips:**

-- For enhanced security, store generated secret shares in different locations.
+- To improve security, store each generated secret share in a separate, secure location.
-- While suitable for processing large files, this method may not be optimal for smaller files.
+- Due to algorithm limitations, this approach may not be ideal for handling large secret files.

 ### Encrypting with Randomly Generated Secret Key